Workers' Rights

 Protecting Rights on the Job

 California has strong protections for workers.
 The list on this page mentions some of your rights as a worker.
 All workers, including all immigrants, are entitled to protections.
-I can help you evaluate your situation to understand whether the law can help you.

 See below for links to free resources about workers’ rights.